Edinburgh's Torchlight Procession

-Stalwarts of the Torchlight Procession are historical fight display team The Clann who have lead the torch carriers for many years, accompanied by the pipes and drums of both traditional and contemporary outfits.
+Stalwarts of the Torchlight Procession are the Up Helly Aa vikings who have lead the torch carriers for many years, accompanied by the pipes and drums of both traditional and contemporary outfits.

 In the past, the pipes and drums component has included the Dhol Drummers, the Erskine, Stewart's Melville and Coalburn Pipe Bands, the Sativa Drummers, She-Boom, the Coalburn Silver Band, the Impact Drumming Group, the Gutty Slippers and Commotion.